Going into hospital

 If you have a mental illness, most of your treatment will be outside hospital.
 Doctors call this treatment in the community.
 But you may need to go into hospital if you become unwell.
-This section has practical information about going into hospital.
-Each hospital is different, so we can only give an overview of what you can expect.
+This page has practical information about going into hospital.

 - If you want to go into hospital, the hospital staff might call you a voluntary patient.
 This means that you can leave if you want to.